Proper motion: History

-Proper motion was suspected by early astronomers (according to Macrobius, AD 400) but a proof was not provided until 1718 by Edmund Halley, who noticed that Sirius, Arcturus and Aldebaran were over half a degree away from the positions charted by the ancient Greek astronomer Hipparchus roughly 1850 years earlier.
+Proper motion was suspected by early astronomers (according to Macrobius, c.
+AD 400) but a proof was not provided until 1718 by Edmond Halley, who noticed that Sirius, Arcturus and Aldebaran were over half a degree away from the positions charted by the ancient Greek astronomer Hipparchus roughly 1850 years earlier.

 The lesser meaning of "proper" used is arguably dated English (but neither historic, nor obsolete when used as a postpositive, as in "the city proper") meaning "belonging to" or "own".
-"Improper motion" would refer to perceived motion that is nothing to do with an object's inherent course, such as due to earth's axial precession, and minor deviations, nutations well within the 26,000-year cycle.
+"Improper motion" would refer to perceived motion that is nothing to do with an object's inherent course, such as due to Earth's axial precession, and minor deviations, nutations well within the 26,000-year cycle.